oak-hu/oak-hu.github.io/content/Essays/2023-2024/Moral Philosophy/Week 1.md

 date: January 2024
 ---

-## Was Mill an advocate of act utilitarianism or rule utilitarianism? which one is better?
+## Was Mill an advocate of act utilitarianism or rule utilitarianism?
+Which one is better?

 Act Utilitarianism (AU) and Rule Utilitarianism (RU) differ by their criteria of moral right.
 A token act *a* is morally right insofar as (and because):